 11. Lee Bartlett

 Lee has an extensive sales background taking leading positions in multiple level-1 companies, such as Thomson Reuters and Merill Corporation.
 He specializes in the financial sector and closing high-value deals with c-suite.
 He has also built many successful international teams.
 He was a co-founder and CEO of a tech start-up.
-Currently, Lee is sharing his experience as a sales leader at various international conferences and in his book “The No 1 Bestseller”.
+Currently, Lee is shares his experience as a sales leader at various international conferences and in his book “The No 1 Bestseller”.

 Why should you keep an eye on Lee’s content?